nathanael-brt/GETALP-internship/README.md

 --------------------------------------------------------------------------------------------
 - **WhisperCarbone**

-Compute the carbon emissions produced by whisper.
+Compute the carbon emissions produced by whisper depending on a chosen whisper model.
 Uses [codecarbon](https://github.com/mlco2/codecarbon).

+Takes a whisper model and an audio file as inputs.
 **/!\\** The input file must be changed manually inside the python file.

-Return a .csv with plenty of informations.
+Return a .csv with plenty of informations on not only the carbon emissions but also the power consumption, the cpu, gpu, etc...